 You Must Believe You Are Deserving

 “Life is not easy for any of us.
 But what of that?
 We must have perseverance and above all confidence in ourselves.
 We must believe that we are gifted for something and that this thing must be attained.”—Marie Curie

-A realisation I experienced in the last decade was that my father’s role in my life was purposeful from a greater perspective because he helped me realise my self-worth.
-Had I not experienced those events, I may not have valued myself to the degree I do now.
+I came to realise that my father’s role in my life was purposeful from a greater perspective because he helped me realise my self-worth.
+Had I not experienced those events; I may not have valued myself to the degree I do now.
 My emotional wounds helped me discover my true self-worth.
 I’m not suggesting this is the only aspect holding us back from receiving goodness, since there may be other childhood wounds interwoven throughout our experiences.
-What I know is: When we remove the fragmented stories of our undeservedness, we clear the runway for our life to soar.
+What I know is: When we remove the fragmented stories of our undeservedness, we clear the runway for life to soar.
 I know people who worked hard to heal their childhood wounds and remain stuck in their pain and suffering.

-We must trust there is no deadline for our healing and transformation.
+There is no deadline for our healing and transformation.
 You might call it a gradual awakening.
 Whatever the case, it entails stripping back that which is not conducive to a life of peace and joy.
 We must believe we are deserving of living a rich and abundant life.
 This doesn’t mean we will not encounter pain or suffering.
 It means, when we make peace with our childhood wounds, they no longer hold us captive.
-With this in mind, I’d like you to open your diary and journal your answers to the questions at the beginning of the article.
+With this in mind, I’d like you to journal your answers to the questions at the beginning of the article.
 Take your time and sit with your thoughts to get a sense of what is holding you back from receiving more.
 Ultimately, if we believe we deserve more, we must change our relationship to attract what is in alignment with our greater self.